Skip to content

 or

-A: The system has multiple sets of CTs installed, but has a common grid enabled.
+A: The parallel inverter system has might have multiple sets of CTs installed, but has a common grid enabled.

 or if consumption is always mirroring